Medusas71/Cat-Memory-Game/README.md

 Code

 * David Bowers, Code Institute student for his assistance with css positioning via a Webinar
+* Scott Boning, Code Institute student for his assistance with the html and css

 [Back to Table of Contents](#table-of-contents)